tethysplatform/tethys/docs/tethys_sdk/tethys_services/persistent_store.rst

 Engine Object
 -------------

 Anytime you wish to retrieve data from a persistent store database, you will need to connect to it.
 In SQLAlchemy, the connection to a database is provided via ``engine`` objects.
-You can retrieve the SQLAlchemy ``engine`` object for a persistent store database using the ``get_persistent_store_engine()`` method of the :term:`app class` provided by the Persistent Store API.
+You can retrieve the SQLAlchemy ``engine`` object for a persistent store database using the ``get_persistent_store_database()`` method of the :term:`app class` provided by the Persistent Store API.
 The example above shows how the ``get_persistent_store_engine()`` function should be used.
 Provide the name of the persistent store to the function and it will return the ``engine`` object for that store.

 .. note::

-    Although the full name of the persistent store database follows the app-database naming convention described in `Persistent Store Registration`_, you need only use the name you provided during registration to retrieve the engine using ``get_persistent_store_engine()``.
+    Although the full name of the persistent store database follows the app-database naming convention described in `Persistent Store Settings`_, you need only use the name you provided when you created the setting to retrieve the engine using ``get_persistent_store_database()``.

 Session Object
 --------------